 What You Can Do for Suicide Prevention Week

 Get involved in your local community in some way.
-That might mean volunteering to serve on the suicide hotline in your area or to raise awareness by sponsoring a walk or other local event.
-Look at websites of organizations to see what they are doing this week and if you can help.
+That might mean volunteering to serve on the suicide hotline in your area or raising awareness by sponsoring a walk or other local event.
+Look at the websites of organizations to see what they are doing this week and if you can help.
 They might have ribbons you can use on social media or other promotional material.

 Telling Your Story

 People are invited to share their stories during Suicide Prevention Week.
 They may be stories of lost loved ones, discussions of mental health conditions that can lead to suicide like depression, or tales of recovery and hope.